patrickromeromccafferty/wetgrain/notes6.md

 **'The Conductor', Yasmine Seale** <br>
 <br>
 Shadows pass from the realm of the bitter and the buzzing to the corporeal in Yasmine Seale’s ‘The Conductor’ – a text splintered with imagery.
-Seale’s language pauses at the edge of its own ‘fluent’ planes, various and ephem- eral in its silent figures, the incision of each line haunted by its predecessor.
+Seale’s language pauses at the edge of its own ‘fluent’ planes, various and ephemeral in its silent figures, the incision of each line haunted by its predecessor.
 Poised between the ‘crime of passion’ and the arduous physicality of ‘horns into fury’, a fine needle of feeling runs through the lacework of Seale’s brevity.
 What moves the needle of affect?
 Who lies in the reach between semiotics and sleep?
 The reader is invited to try: to pierce through the surface tension of lace, to pin down the conductor, if one may.<br><br><br>
 *Dipanjali Roy*
 <br>
 <br>